kawsarabdisalan/PLP2/README.md

 ```
 const int myNum = 15;
 ```
-This menas that from now on, myNum will only be 15.
+This means that from now on, myNum will only be 15.

 ```
 const int myNum = 15;